Certified Graph Unlearning

 \section{Introduction}

 Machine learning algorithms are used in many application domains, including biology, computer vision and natural language processing.
 Relevant models are often trained either on third-party datasets, internal or customized subsets of publicly available user data.
-For example, many computer vision models are trained on images from Flickr users~\cite{thomee2016yfcc100m,guo2020certified} while many natural language processing (e.g., sentiment analysis) and recommender systems heavily rely on repositories such as IMDB~\cite{maas-EtAl:2011:ACL-HLT2011}.
-Furthermore, numerous ML classifiers in computational biology are trained on data from the UK Biobank~\cite{sudlow2015uk}, which represents a collection of genetic and medical records of roughly half a million participants~\cite{ginart2019making}.
+For example, many computer vision models are trained on images of Flickr users~\cite{thomee2016yfcc100m,guo2020certified}, while many natural language processing (e.g., sentiment analysis) and recommender systems heavily rely on repositories such as IMDB~\cite{maas-EtAl:2011:ACL-HLT2011}.
+Furthermore, numerous ML classifiers in computational biology are trained on data from the UK Biobank~\cite{sudlow2015uk}, which represents a collection of genetic and medical records of roughly half a million patients~\cite{ginart2019making}.
 With recent demands for increased data privacy, the above referenced and many other data repositories are facing increasing demands for data removal.
 Certain laws are already in place guaranteeing the rights of certified data removal, including the European Union's General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA) and the Canadian Consumer Privacy Protection Act (CPPA)~\cite{sekhari2021remember}.